kariskim01/BIMM143_GitHub/README.md

 # BIMM143_GitHub
-Classwork from BIMM143 Spring 2024
+Classwork from BIMM143 Spring 2024 at UCSD.